Header Banner

-How To: Guess how many candies are in a jar
+How to Guess how many candies are in a jar

 Want to win the prize?
 Knowing a little math is the key to winning this popular contest.
 In this video, learn how to estimate correctly.